SulaimanMohammad/Drone_VESPA/README.md

 ![Alt text](https://github.com/SulaimanMohammad/Drone_VESPA/blob/main/.exp/breaking_into_spot.png)

 Suppose drone 15 is located in the same spot as drone 13.
-In this scenario, drone 13 considers itself to be alone since it has claimed the spot.
+In this scenario, drone 13 considers itself to be Owner since it has claimed the spot.

 In such a case, drone 15 will continue moving.
 If the process of forming a border has already started, drone 15 will join the formation after it has already begun.
 If no action has been taken, two scenarios may arise: